Why visit with Travel2Palestine?

 There is no doubt that Israeli airport security do employ race and age ethnic profiling techniques, and if you are young, Asian, Arab and/or Muslim you are more likely to be asked questions than someone older/white/Christian or Jewish – though still not very likely.
 On the whole this will not prevent you visiting and will be an inconvenience rather than a barrier.

 Most Muslim members of our delegations have entered without being questioned.
-To date, no one has been denied entry.
+A very small number of people are refused entry, but this remains rare.

 We offer extensive advice on how to make your journey – including your entry into Israel and Palestine – as easy as possible.